wenxin-liu/neural_bounding/README.md

 which
-so far has primarily been considered a problem of computational geometry, can be redefined as a problem of learning to classify space into free and empty.
+so far has primarily been considered a problem of computational geometry, can be redefined as a problem of learning to classify space into free or occupied.
 This learning-based approach is particularly advantageous in high-dimensional spaces, such as animated scenes with complex queries, where neural networks are known to excel.
 However, unlocking neural bounding requires a twist: allowing – but also limiting – false positives, while ensuring that the number of false negatives is strictly